mochsner/blog/_posts/2021-02-16-LentBreakFromSocialMedia.md

  - Telegram: @mochsner / 8432901198
  - Signal: 8432901198
  - Keybase: https://keybase.io/mochsner
- - Posting at the bottom of any blog post [here](https://mochsner.github.io)
+ - Posting at the bottom of the [blog post](https://mochsner.github.io/Lent2021)

-Signing out,
+Signing off,
 Marc

-P.S. you're interested in the tech stuff I do, feel free to follow my personal [website/blog](https://mochsner.github.io).
-It's probably not that interesting, but I enjoy writing about software development or IT, so hopefully I get better at it.
+P.S.
+You are loved, therefore you are awesome.
+Stay awesome.